chanchanngann/data-streaming-on-eks/README.md

 _note:_ The RBAC resources are applied on the Pod level.
 So the Secret will be accessible to all connectors running in the same Kafka Connect cluster and not just to this particular connector.

-8. Verify if the connector running:
+8. Verify if the connector is running properly.
 ```
 kubectl get kafkaconnector -n kafka